megfault/aDTN-python/README.md

 This application broadcasts aDTN packets inside Ethernet frames over the wireless medium.
 To allow that, you first must set your wireless card to IBSS mode (also known as ad-hoc mode).
 This means it will not connect to an access point, so you will be disconnected from the Internet (*gasp*!) but you will be able to directly exchange data with other devices running aDTN wherever you are.
 Then set the ESSID to `aDTN` and choose a channel.
 It is important that everyone on the same network agrees on a channel, so I suggest you choose channel 1 (2432MHz) unless your community decides otherwise.

 On a Linux system, you need to disable your network manager, wpa_supplicant and the like.
-Then execute the following as root (replace <iface> with the name of your wireless interface):
+Then execute the following as root, replacing `<iface>` with your wireless interface name:

     iw dev <iface> set type ibss
     ip l s up <iface>